ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_manticoin.md

 ---
 id: scripting_advanced
-name: Advanced Scripting in Core
+name: Advanced Scripting in CORE
-title: Advanced Scripting in Core
+title: Advanced Scripting in CORE
 categories:
     - Tutorial
 ---

-# Advanced Scripting in Core
+# Advanced Scripting in CORE

-!!! warning
-    Flagged for Review.
-    Incomplete or outdated information may be present.

 ## Overview

-In this tutorial, we are taking a deeper look at what it takes to utilize the Core API to create a simple multiplayer game.
+In this tutorial, we are taking a deeper look at what it takes to utilize the CORE API to create a simple multiplayer game.

 * **Completion Time:** ~30 minutes
-* **Knowledge Level:** No prior knowledge of Lua
+* **Knowledge Level:** None absolutely necessary, but will be easier having completed our [first scripting tutorial](lua_basics_lightbulb.md).
 * **Skills you will learn:**
     * Downloading and editing templates
     * Creating a script and using it to: